 Haze (PS3, $6)

 In my journey of “buying the best version,” I end up owning the same game on multiple platforms, or end up with versions of games I already own on PC.
 Since I don’t see the need to own Grand Theft Auto: San Andreas on three platforms, I opted to sell off a bunch of them to a local mom and pop game shop, Video Game Wizards.
-A store that’s been frequently mentioned here in the past.
+Yep, that one store that’s been frequently mentioned here in the past.

 But since I didn’t wanna just sell stuff and leave, I opted to get this, since it was affordable enough.